AinaUmpar/ETHAssesment/README.md

     }

+}

 ```

-The burn function is the inverse of the mint function in that it destroys tokens (much like the mint function, it will accept an address in value) and eliminates the complete supply and balance from the address entirely.
+The burn function is the inverse of the mint function in that it destroys tokens and eliminates the complete supply and balance from the address entirely.
 Copy and paste the same function, but execute it in the reverse direction by using the subtraction sign while the plus symbol is beneath it, and you have now received the burn function.
-You'll be utilizing the inverse, '-=' (A quick reminder that any negative integer, such as -1, will never be called in this part, thus the value will always be 0 or above.)
+You'll be utilizing the inverse, '-='.

-Finally, when the burn function is called, you must create a condition to ensure that the balance of the money you received is larger than or equal to the amount that is meant to be burnt. (using the if function to distinguish between the value you assigned to the mint and the one you're meant to burn) and referring to the total supply and the balances together
+Finally, when the burn function is called, you must create a condition to ensure that the balance of the money you received is larger than or equal to the amount that is meant to be burnt and referring to the total supply and the balances together

 When you've linked everything, open the "solidity compiler" on the left side of remix.etherium.org (where you'll be conducting your compiling) and utilize the 'compile my token.sol' button.
 Once it is completed, it will appear at the bottom of the website with the words "it ran."